Qazzquimby/Lindholm/README.md

 - Battlenet, and Overwatch.
 - At least one custom game preset saved in Overwatch for automatic setup.
 - Optionally an alternate Battlenet account with Overwatch, if you wish to play while the server is running.
 - Optionally a Windows virtual machine.
 Some systems will require Overwatch be the active window while Lindholm is running, making the computer effectively unusable without a virtual machine.
+- Optionally an additional copy of Overwatch on a different machine or VM to allow you to play on the custom server while it is being automated.

 ### Installing